iifl-logo

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report.

-How the matter was addressed in our audit
+Key Audit Matters How the matter was addressed in our audit

-Our audit procedures included the following
+Impairment of financial assets as on 31/03/2025 Our audit procedures included the following:

+Ind AS 109 relating to "Financial Instruments" requires the company to provide for impairment of its financial assets using the expected credit loss (ECL) approach.
 1. Assessed the approach of the Company for categorisation of loans into various stages.
 Tested a sample of performing (stage 1) assets to assess whether any SICR or loss indicators were present requiring them to be classified under stage 2 or 3.

-The Company has recognized impairment loss allowance of Rs.89.70 lakhs as at 31 March 2024.
+The Company has recognized impairment loss allowance of Rs.112.88 lakhs as at 31 March 2025.
 This involves managements judgement in the calculation of impairment allowance which has a significant impact on the financial statements.
+2. Analysed the valuation reports of the property secured against the loans with respect to categorisation of loans.

+Management is required to determine the expected credit loss that may occur over either a 12-month period or the remaining life of an asset, depending on the categorisation of the individual asset.
 3. Engaged our team to review managements approach for calculating ECL and assess the key assumptions i.e., probability of default (PD) and loss given default (LGD) used to determine ECL.

 2. Determination of Loss Given Default (LGD) and Probability of Default (PD) to calculate ECL based on standard value as adopted.

-3. The impact o f d ifferent future macroeconomic conditions in the determination of ECL.
 These judgements required the models to be reassessed including the impact of Covid -19 pandemic to measure the ECL.
-The extent to which the COVID-19 pandemic will impact the Companys current estimate of impairment loss allowances is d ependent o n future developments, which are highly uncertain at this point.
-Given the size of loan portfolio relative to the balance sheet and the impact of impairment allowance o n the financial statements, we have considered this as a key audit matter.
+The extent to which the COVID-19 pandemic will impact the Companys current estimate of impairment loss allowances is dependent on future developments, which are highly uncertain at

-Investments in Associates and fair value of other investments as on 31/03/2024
+Assessment of carrying value of equity Investments in Associates and fair value of other investments as on 31/03/2025 Our audit procedures included the following:

-1. Obtained an u n d erstanding from management, assessed and tested the design and o p erating effectiveness o f Companys key controls over the impairment assessment and fair valuation of material investments.
+(Refer note 5 of the financial statements) The Company has equity investments in its associates and other companies.
+1. Obtained an understanding from the management, assessed and tested the design and operating effectiveness of the Companys key controls over the impairment assessment and fair valuation of material investments.

-2. Evaluated the Companys process regarding impairment assessment and fair valuation by involving auditors v aluation experts, as applicable to assist in assessing the appropriateness o f the v aluation model including the independent assessment of the underlying assumptions relating to discount rate, terminal value etc.
+The Company accounts for equity investments in associates and other investments at fair value.
+2. Evaluated the Companys process regarding impairment assessment and fair valuation by involving auditors valuation experts, as applicable to assist in assessing the appropriateness of the valuation model including the independent assessment of the underlying assumptions relating to discount rate, terminal value etc.

-3. Assessed the carrying value/fair v alue calculations o f all individually material investments, where applicable, to determine whether the v aluations p erformed by the Company were within an acceptable range determined by us and the auditors valuation experts.
+For investments carried at fair values, a fair valuation is done at the year-end as required by Ind AS 109.
+3. Assessed the carrying value/fair value calculations of all individually material investments, where applicable, to determine whether the valuations performed by the Company were within an acceptable range determined by us and the auditors valuation experts.

-4. Assessed the progress in settlement with the financial creditors of the associate company, assessed the reason for qualification by the previous auditor and availability of option for liquidity of its investments in the o pen market.
+4. Assessed the progress in settlement with the financial creditors of the associate company, assessed the reason for qualification by the previous auditor and availability of option for liquidity of its investments in the open market.

-5. Checked the mathematical accuracy of the impairment model and agreed the relevant data on sample basis with the latest budgets, actual past results and o ther supporting documents.
-6. Evaluated the adequacy of the disclosures made in the Financial Statements.
 Based on the above procedures performed, we did not identify any significant exceptions in the managements assessment in relation to the carrying value of equity investments in associates and fair value of other investments.

 Information other than the financial statements and auditors report thereon